Healthcare in Singapore

 Charges listed here are for general information purposes only and perhaps more relevant to non-insured individuals.
-For government subsidized as well as privately insured patients, clearly the majority of the medical services bill will be absorbed by the third party.
+For government-subsidised and privately insured patients, the majority of the medical services bill will be absorbed by the third party.

 Primary healthcare costs

-Hospitalization charges vary depending on the type of ward choosen.
-Wards in Singapore vary from open wards with no air-con in place to a private medical suite that resembles a royal suite at a 5-star hotel.
+Hospitalisation charges vary depending on the type of ward.
+Wards in Singapore vary from open wards with no air-conditioner to a private medical suite that's almost similar to a royal suite at a 5-star hotel.
 Accordingly the daily charges for a ward can vary from S$30 to S$3000.
-Charges between government and private hospitals for non-subsidized patients are very similar.
+Charges between government and private hospitals for non-subsidised patients are very similar.
 For more details on charges by various Singapore hospitals, refer to MOH web page.

 Major surgery costs

-Singapore provides a unique value-proposition for major surgeries to patients arounds the world.
+Singapore provides a unique value-proposition for major surgeries to patients around the world.
 The city-state is able to provide world-class healthcare service at a relatively affordable cost.
-The table below provide a rough comparision chart for illustration purposes:
+The table below provide a rough comparison chart for illustration purposes:

 The video below highlights the salient features of Singapore’s healthcare system, which is hailed as one of the most successful in the world.